 The Ghost Ship Mary Celeste: A Crew That Vanished Without a Trace

-You’re on a routine voyage across the Atlantic when you spot a ship drifting oddly on the horizon.
-You hail it, no answer.
-You board it, no crew.
-No chaos.
-No signs of violence.
-Just a perfectly intact vessel, food in the pantry, cargo untouched… and not a soul in sight.
+Now for a moment, imagine you’re on a routine voyage across the Atlantic when you spot a ship drifting oddly on the horizon.
+You hail it, but there’s no answer.
+You board it, but there’s no crew.
+No chaos at all, no signs of violence, just a perfectly intact vessel, food in the pantry, cargo untouched…and not a soul in sight.

 That was the chilling scene in December 1872 when the Mary Celeste was discovered adrift.
-And over 150 years later, we still don’t know what happened.
+And over 150 years later, we still don’t know what happened to her crew.

 Welcome to one of the greatest maritime mysteries of all time.